Locking a Word document sounds simple - but when sensitive information is on the line, is it really secure enough?

 Can Someone Remove a Word Password?

-What’s the Simplest Way To Share Confidential Documents With Clients?
+What’s the Simplest Way to Share Confidential Documents with Clients?

 Send them through encrypted email.
 Solutions like Mailock protect the message and attachments, authenticate recipients, and let you revoke access if needed.